Library Media M.Ed.

 - Clear background check

 - Completed Supplement EXP form.
 Select “Supplement EXP” from the list of options.
-Return the Supplement EXP form to: 3464 Haley Center, attn: Stephanie Thompson, Auburn, AL, 36849.
+Return the Supplement EXP form to: 3464 Haley Center, attn: Certification Officer, Auburn, AL, 36849.
 If mailing the form, applicants are strongly enouraged to track its progress.
 Questions regarding the completion of this form should be directed to Stephanie Thompson.

 Initial Registration Requirements